 Your body works hard to convert the foods you eat into energy.
 You may not think twice about what you are eating – especially when it comes to grabbing an afternoon snack or sipping on a vanilla latte on your Salt Lake City commute.
 But the food you put in your mouth affects more than just your waistline.
 The truth is, your diet has a direct effect on your overall dental health.
 Developing good eating habits can lead to excellent oral health free of decay and gum disease.
 The American Dental Association recommends avoiding certain foods that can expedite decay, such as foods high in sugar.

-that eating a slice of pie in the afternoon could be more dangerous to your oral health than eating the same piece of pie as a dessert after dinner?
+Did you know…that eating a slice of pie in the afternoon could be more dangerous to your oral health than eating the same piece of pie as a dessert after dinner?
 According to the ADA, snacking between meals – especially on sugar-filled foods – can more rapidly lead to decay than eating the same foods with meals.
 If you must eat the mid-afternoon pie, reach for the toothbrush afterward.
 Better yet, swap the pie for a nutritious, sugar-free snack like string cheese or some baby carrots.

 Frequently Asked Questions